Background

 Refining our Sustainable Economic Development Approach

-Vermont Sustainable Jobs Fund staff learned a great deal in the first ten years about how to spark and support sustainable economic development through grant makingvalue chain facilitation, and business assistance.
+Vermont Sustainable Jobs Fund staff learned a great deal in the first ten years about how to spark and support sustainable economic development through grant makingsupply chain coordination, and business assistance.
 Our experimentation with different approaches in industry-specific market development while leveraging the Vermont brand, has led to filling gaps or relieving bottlenecks that hold businesses back.
 Our approach to business assistance includes matching capital needs to the size, scale, and type of business, so that enterprises are able to reach their full potential and create livable jobs.

 Bioenergy Development: Local Production for Local use